 Gordon State College teacher education graduates will make a difference in the lives of the students and communities they serve.
 Their careers will build on the foundations of competence and disposition of character which were initially guided and shaped in their professional preparation at Gordon.
-Our program has a reputation among leaders in schools for the distinctive quality and capability of a "Gordon" teacher.
+In this regard, our program has a reputation among leaders in schools for the distinctive quality and capability of a "Gordon" teacher.

 We envision the career of our teacher graduates along a maturity continuum in their development as adults.
 At various stages, teachers will find themselves in work conditions where concern for students may become subordinated by management issues and the sometimes chaotic nature of a school improvement environment.
 Our aim is to prepare our graduates so that they begin their first teaching assignment at a maturity level that enables them to quickly focus their concerns on teaching tasks and student learning issues.
 It is paramount that any student assigned to a teacher's care be guided by a professional who effectively utilizes best practices and exercises a mature professional judgment.

 Schools are transforming their focus into a student-performance driven paradigm.
 While this characterization of schooling may state what was assumed about the purpose of education by every parent who has entrusted their child with educators since the beginning of school itself, in practice this has not been the traditional driving focus.
 Educators work within a heritage of autonomy, and to a greater extent in America, the one-room schoolhouse environment that exists whenever a teacher closes the classroom door.
 Inherently, the organization of schools has evolved based on the beliefs that the teaching and learning processes were connected.